timching/Sylius/UPGRADE-API-2.0.md

 ```

 #### ProductOption
-`Id` has been removed from serialization.
+`id` has been removed from serialization.

 ```diff
     {